workmanjack/lyric-mood-classification/README.md

 This will download the data into the _data_ directory.
 This will take several minutes.

+## Scraping Lyrics

+We use the python package **lyricsgenius** for retrieving lyrics.

+We attempt to match songs on all combinations of the MSD song title, MSD artist name, MXM song title, and MXM artist name.
+For more information, please see `scrape_lyrics.py`.

 ## Useful Links

 (Python code for interacting with musicmatch lyrics)[https://github.com/tbertinmahieux/MSongsDB/tree/master/Tasks_Demos/Lyrics]